 Installation.
 If any Energy and Communications Related Improvements installation requires roof penetrations, Tenant or Vendors will use a contractor approved by Landlord and will cause such work to be done in a manner that preserves any roof warranty held by Landlord.
 If required by Landlord’s roofing manufacturer, Landlord (as the owner of the Premises and the holder of the roof warranty) will execute a roof manufacturer overburden waiver (or similar document) and Tenant or Vendors will comply with its terms.

 Access; Cooperation.
 Landlord will grant Tenant and Vendors access to the Premises for purposes of installing, testing, monitoring, repairing, maintaining, and removing any of the Energy and Communications Related Improvements, including allowing Tenant and Vendors to (i) bring fiber optic lines to the Premises (including establishing one or more additional pathways to the Building) and install fiber distribution panels within the Building to provide connectivity to the Premises; (ii) install, monitor, and maintain other equipment within the Building to provide, receive, and monitor telephone and network connectivity to the Premises, and power from the Energy and Communications Related Improvements to the Premises or to Tenant’s Property; (iii) bring overhead or underground conduit, cabling, and other power lines and distribution systems on the Land (including establishing one or more additional pathways to the Building from the Energy and Communications Related Improvements); (iv) access the Premises to refill tank(s) with liquid hydrogen; and (v) access and use existing easement areas and telecommunications ducts, risers, closets, and conduits serving the Building and the Premises, penetrate the slab or roof, and remove and replace portions of the curbing, pavement, and sidewalks in each case as reasonably necessary for any of the foregoing.
 All such work by Tenant or Vendors will be subject to the Plan Approval Process.
 Without imposing additional costs or restrictions, Landlord will execute any easement, right of entry agreement, or similar agreement reasonably requested in connection with the provision of services to the Premises by any Vendors.
 Notwithstanding anything to the contrary, Landlord will have no liability to Tenant for any damage or interruption of utility or other service to the Premises resulting from any activities of Vendors.
-Subject to Sections 9 and 15, Tenant will repair all damage to the Building caused by Vendors, their work or installations or the removal of such work or installations, to the extent such work is done by or on Tenant’s behalf.
+Subject to Sections 9 and 15, Tenant will repair all damage to the Premises caused by Vendors, their work or installations or the removal of such work or installations, to the extent such work is done by or on Tenant’s behalf.

-Credits and Incentives [IF APPLICABLE: ; Economic Development Contingency].
+Credits and Incentives.

 At Tenant’s sole cost, Tenant may seek from the federal, state, and local agencies and authorities (the “Authorities”) economic development incentives including the creation of an enterprise zone, tax abatements, tax increment financing, job training grants, utility-related incentives, and/or industrial revenue bonds in connection with Tenant’s decision to conduct business on the Premises (the “Incentives”).